d-u-d-e/my-notes-cplusplus/NicolaiJosuttis_C++20TheCompleteGuide.md

     - `std::relation<Pred, T1, T2>`: Guarantees that any two objects of types T1 and T2 have a binary relationship in that they can be passedas arguments to the binary predicate Pred.

 ## Chapter 6: Ranges and Views

+1) Most standard algorithms support passing ranges as one argument since C++20.
+However, there is no support for parallel algorithms and numeric algorithms (yet).
+Besides taking only one argument for a range as a whole, the new algorithms may have a couple of minor differences:
+    - They use concepts for iterators and ranges to ensure that you pass valid iterators and ranges.
+    - They might have different return types.
+    - They might return borrowed iterators, signaling that there is no valid iterator because a temporary range (rvalue) was passed.

+2) **Views** are lightweight ranges that are cheap to create and copy/move.
+Views can refer to ranges and subranges, own temporary ranges,  filter out elements, yield transformed values of the elements, generate a sequence of values themselves.

+3) Most views on lvalues (ranges that have a name) have reference semantics.
+Therefore, you have to ensure that the referred ranges and iterators of views still exist and are valid.
+Besides having reference semantics, views use lazy evaluation.
+This means that views do their processing for the next element when an iterator to the view calls `begin()` or `++` or the value of the element is requested.
+In addition, some views use caching.

+4) Inserting or removing elements in the underlying range may have significant impact on the functionality of a view.
+After such modification, a view might behave differently or even no longer be valid (due to optimizations for example).
+Therefore, it is strongly recommended to use views right before you need them.
+Create views to use them ad hoc.
+If modifications happen between initializing a view and using it, care has to be taken.

+5) In the ranges library, **sentinels** define the end of a range.
+In the traditional approach of the STL, sentinels would be the end iterators, which usually have the same type as the iterators that iterate over a collection.
+However, with C++20 ranges, having the same type is no longer required.
+Creating an end iterator may be expensive or might not even be possible.
+Note that before C++20, we could also have these kinds of sentinels but they were required to have the same type as the iterators.
+One example was input stream iterators: a default constructed iterator of type `std::istream_iterator<>` was used to create an end-of-stream iterator so that you could process input from a stream with an algorithm until end-of-file or an error occurs:

+    ```c++
+    std::for_each(
+        std::istream_iterator<int>{std::cin},
+        std::istream_iterator<int>{},
+        [] (int val) {
+            std::cout << val << '\n';
+        }
+    );
+    ```
+    By relaxing the requirement that sentinels (end iterators) now have to have the same type as iterating iterators, we gain a couple of benefits: We can skip the need to find the end before we start to process, for the end iterator, we can use types that disable operations that cause undefined behavior (eg operator *), defining an end iterator becomes easier:

+    ```c++
+    struct NullTerm {
+        bool operator== (auto pos) const {
+            return *pos == '\0';
+        }
+    };

+    const char* rawString = "hello world";
+    std::ranges::for_each(
+        rawString,
+        NullTerm{},
+        [] (char c) {std::cout << ' ' << c;}
+    );
+    ```

+    The algorithms in the namespace `std` still require that the begin iterator and the end iterator have the same type.

+6) A **subrange** is the generic type that can be used to convert a range defined by an iterator and a sentinel into a single object that represents this range.
+In fact, the range is even a view, which internally, just stores the iterator and the sentinel.
+This means that subranges have reference semantics and are cheap to copy.
+You create it through `std::ranges::subrange` by passing the iterator and the sentinel.

+7) As another example of sentinels, look at `std::unreachable_sentinel`.
+This is a value that C++20 defines to represent the “end” of an endless range.
+It can help you to optimize code so that it never compares against the end (because that comparison is useless if it always yields false).

+8) The most convenient way to create a range with a begin iterator and a count is to use the range adaptor `std::views::counted()`.
+It creates a cheap view to the first n elements of a begin iterator/pointer.

+9) `sort()` and many other algorithms for ranges usually have an additional optional template parameter, a projection: the optional additional parameter allows you to specify a transformation (projection) for each element before the algorithm processes it further.

+    ```c++
+        std::ranges::sort(coll,
+            std::ranges::less{},
+            // still compare with <
+            [] (auto val) {
+                // but use the absolute value
+                return std::abs(val);
+            }
+        );
+    ```

+10) In C++20, ranges also have some major limitations and drawbacks that should be mentioned in a general introduction to them:
+    - There is no ranges support for numeric algorithms yet
+    - There is no support for ranges for parallel algorithms yet.
+For some views, concurrent iterations cause undefined behavior.
+Only dothis after declaring the view to be const. **For some views, you cannot iterate over elements when the views are const**.
+Generic code might therefore have to use universal/forwarding references.
+    - When views refer to containers, their propagation of constness may be broken.

+11) Many algorithms return iterators to the ranges they operate on.
+However, when passing ranges as a single argument, we can get a new problem that was not possible when a range required two arguments (the begin iterator and the end iterator): if you pass a temporary range (such as a range returned by a function) and return an iterator to it, the returned iterator might become invalid at the end of the statement when the range is destroyed.
+Using the returned iterator (or a copy of it) would result in undefined behavior.
+To deal with this problem, the ranges library has introduced the concept of **borrowed iterators**.
+By using type `std::ranges::borrowed_iterator_t<>`, algorithms can declare the returned iterator as borrowed.
+This means that the algorithm always returns an iterator that is safe to use after the statement.
+The consequence of this feature is that you cannot pass a temporary object to an algorithm even if the resulting code would be valid:
+    ```c++
+    process(std::ranges::find(getData(), 42));
+    ```
+    Although the iterator would be valid during the function call (the temporary vector would be destroyed after the call), `find()` returns a `std::ranges::dangling` object.

+12) Range types can claim that they are **borrowed ranges**.
+This means that their iterators can still be used when the range itself no longer exists.
+All lvalues (objects with names) are borrowed ranges, which means that the returned iterator cannot be dangling as long as the iterator exists in the same scope or a sub-scope of the range.
+For temporary views it depends.
+View that hold copies are declared as borrowed ranges (i.e. iota).
+If you implement a container or a view, you can signal that it is a borrowed range by specializing the variable template `std::ranges::enable_borrowed_range<>`.
+    ```c++
+    auto pos3 = std::ranges::find(std::views::iota(8), 8);
+    // borrowed range
+    std::cout << *pos3; // OK
+    ```
+    The iota view iterators hold copies of the element they refer to, which means that iota views are declared as borrowed ranges.

+13) `std::views::all` is used as a factory function to generate a view from a range.
+There are other factories such as `iota`, `single`, `empty`, ecc.
+You can explicitly convert elements of a container to a view by passing a begin iterator and an end (sentinel) or a size to a `std::ranges::subrange` or `std::views::counted()`.
+Or you can create a view directly by usually passing the range to the constructor: `std::ranges::take_view first4{coll, 4};`.

+14) The following:
+    ```c++
+    for (const auto& elem : getColl() | std::views::take(5)) {
+        std::cout << "- " << elem << '\n';
+    }
+    ```
+    is valid, although in general, **it is a fatal runtime error to use a reference to a temporary as a collection a range-based for loop iterates over** (the lifetime of any temporary within range_expression is not extended, but it's okay to just have a temporary).
+Because passing a temporary range object (rvalue) moves the range into an `owning_view`, the view does not refer to an external container and therefore there is no runtime error.

+15) Modifying leading elements of ranges (changing their value or inserting/deleting elements) may invalidate views if and only if `begin()` has already been called before the modification.
+Therefore, iterating over the elements of a view might invalidate a later use if its referred range has been modified in the meantime.